 Hematite is a powerful stone with earthy energies that can help you to harness the power of the earth, dispelling negativity and bringing strength.
 The earth element is responsible for practical thinking, materialistic possessions, and decision making.
 Hematite can help to draw in these energies so you can think clearly and logically, problem-solve, and make better decisions.

 Don't have the courage to step out of your comfort zone?
 A stone of courage, carnelian has strong vibrations associated with bravery and strength and will motivate you to keep going and stay strong.
 It helps to calm fears and build endurance, keeping you grounded and stable as you face the world.

 Obsidian is a deeply protective stone and shields you from traits such as anger, anxiety, and fear.
 It also helps to clear up emotional baggage, allowing you to break free from your past and move on.
 A powerful grounding stone, it can reign in scattered energies, restoring harmony and bringing balance.

 A root chakra cleansing and grounding ritual is a simple but powerful way to connect with your first chakra.

 Grounding yourself using root chakra stones can give you the energy and strength you need to give your very best in the present moment.
 This helps you to live with mindfulness today, and also plan for an optimistic tomorrow.

-- Cleanse your space and your stone by burning sage.
+- Cleanse your space and your stone by smudging with Palo Santo.
 This will draw out any built-up negative energy in your space and in your stone, prepping it for use.